 Subscribe below to our channel and get up to date videos from Experts.
 See our collection of handpicked videos from Youtube and Web - View All

-21st February, 2015: Honda has added another member in its prime sports bike series, CBR.
+4th August, 2015: Honda has added another member in its prime sports bike series, CBR.
 It is powered by a mighty 250cc engine which sounds heavenly to our speedy freaks.
 Inspired by the racing culture, Honda CBR250R Repsol limited edition features an impressive colour scheme which also wraps Honda’s MotoGP superbikes.
 The bike comes in five variants including Standard, ABS and Repsol special edition.
 Honda CBR250R is the second most affordable superbike from the Honda’s stable, which is priced in the range of Rs.
 1,59,000 to 1,87,000 (ex-showroom, Delhi).
 Besides the Repsol special edition, the bike is available exclusively in three more colours: Black, Pearl Sunbeam White and Sports Red.
 With its superb styling and and powerful engine, the bike will be a tough competitor for KTM Duke 390 and KTM RC 200.
+Honda CBR 250R has been premiered at Honda Revfest in three more breathtaking paint schemes with attractive graphics to make it even more desirable and astonishing.

 Honda’s premium sportbike series, CBR, now enter the entry-level segment of bikes in India with the introduction of Honda CBR250R.
 With its launch, manufacturer created opportunities for the Indian riders to experience the heavenly feel of riding a CBR model at such an affordable price.
 Honda released the bike in India focussing on the youth who want a package that includes pleasing power with magnetic looks.
 The much-awaited bike nows comes with a special edition as well.